Specialist Drying Services Utilising the Latest Technology and a Wide Variety of Equipment

 Restorations (UK) have invested heavily in the latest drying technology, training and equipment for water damaged properties.
 Our technicians have been sent on various industry training courses to ensure we can offer the best solution for each type of water loss.

 With the knowledge we have and our extensive training, Restorations (UK) have dried many water damaged properties, as well as insulation under floors, boats, cars and even a basketball court (whilst being played on!)
-Nothing is impossible for our experts, so please call for a free no obligation survey today.
+Nothing is impossible for our experts, so please call for an assessment today.

 - 24/7 emergency response